FabricFabricHarness

 config.ts, environment variables, and precedence.

 Most agents work with zero configuration.
-When you need defaults across agents — a model, a Temporal address, a session-store backend — put them in .fabricharness/config.ts.
+When you need defaults across agents — a model, a Temporal address, a session-store backend, a capability policy, a sandbox profile — put them in .fabricharness/config.ts.

 .fabricharness/config.ts